 340-041-0059 Variances

-This rule (OAR 340-041-0059) does not become applicable for purposes of ORS chapter 468B or the federal Clean Water Act unless and until EPA approves the provisions it identifies as water quality standards pursuant to 40 CFR 131.21 (4/27/2000).

 (1) Applicability.
-Subject to the requirements and limitations set out in sections (2) through (7) below, a point source may request a water quality standards variance where it is demonstrated that the source cannot feasibly meet effluent limits sufficient to meet water quality standards.
-The director of the department will determine whether to issue a variance for a source covered by an existing NPDES permit.
-The commission will determine whether to issue a variance for a discharger that does not have a currently effective NPDES permit.

-(a) The variance applies only to the specified point source permit and pollutant(s); tThe underlying water quality standard(s) otherwise remains in effect.
+Subject to the requirements and limitations set out in sections (2) through (7) below, DEQ or the EQC may grant a water quality standards variance where the discharger or DEQ demonstrates that it is not feasible to attain the designated use and criterion during the term of the variance because of one of the factors listed in subsection (2)(b) of this rule.
+The director may grant an individual discharger variance and the commission may grant a multiple discharger variance or a water body variance.
+All water quality standards variances are subject to EPA approval.
+The variance may be used only for the purpose of establishing NPDES permit limits and requirements under CWA Section 301(b)(1)(C) or for issuing certifications under CWA Section 401.
+The underlying designated use and criterion otherwise remains in effect.

-(b) The department or commission may not grant a variance if:(A) The effluent limit sufficient to meet the underlying water quality standardcan be attained by implementing technology-based effluent limits required under sections 301(b) and 306 of the federal Clean Water Act, and by implementing cost-effective and reasonable best management practices for nonpoint sources under the control of the discharger; or

-(B) The variance would likely jeopardize the continued existence of any threatened or endangered species listed under section 4 of the Endangered Species Act or result in the destruction or adverse modification of such species' critical habitat; or

-(C) The conditions allowed by the variance would result in an unreasonable risk to human health; or

-(D) A point source does not have a currently effective NPDES permit, unless the variance is necessary to:

-(i) Prevent or mitigate a threat to public health or welfare;

-(ii) Allow a water quality or habitat restoration project that may cause short term water quality standards exceedances, but will result in long term water quality or habitat improvement that enhances the support of aquatic life uses;

-(iii) Provide benefits that outweigh the environmental costs of lowering water quality.
-This analysis is comparable to that required under the antidegradation regulation contained in OAR-041-0004(6)(b); or

-(E) The information and demonstration submitted in accordance with section (4) below does not allow the department or commission to conclude that a condition in section (2) has been met.

 (2) Conditions to Grant a Variance.
-Before the commission or department may grant a variance, it must determine that:
+Before the EQC or DEQ may grant a variance, it must determine that:

-(a) No existing use will be impaired or removed as a result of granting the variance and

-(b) Attaining the water quality standard during the term of the variance is not feasible for one or more of the following reasons:
+(a) Attaining the designated use and criterion during the term of the variance is not feasible for one or more of the following reasons:

-(A) Naturally occurring pollutant concentrations prevent the attainment of the use;
+(A) Naturally occurring pollutant concentrations prevent attaining the use;

-(B) Natural, ephemeral, intermittent, or low flow conditions or water levels prevent the attainment of the use, unless these conditions may be compensated for by the discharge of sufficient volume of effluent discharges to enable uses to be met without violating state water conservation requirements;
+(B) Natural, ephemeral, intermittent, or low flow conditions, or water levels prevent attaining the use, unless these conditions may be compensated for by discharging sufficient volume of effluent discharges to enable uses to be met without violating state water conservation requirements;

-(C) Human-caused conditions or sources of pollution prevent the attainment of the use and cannot be remedied or would cause more environmental damage to correct than to leave in place;
+(C) Human-caused conditions or sources of pollution prevent attaining the use and cannot be remedied or would cause more environmental damage to correct than to leave in place;

-(D) Dams, diversions, or other types of hydrologic modifications preclude the attainment of the use, and it is not feasible to restore the waterbody to its original condition or to operate such modification in a way which would result in the attainment of the use;
+(D) Dams, diversions, or other types of hydrologic modifications preclude attaining the use, and it is not feasible to restore the waterbody to its original condition or to operate such modification in a way which would result in the attainment of the use;